LLNL/axom/src/components/sidre/docs/sphinx/index.rst

 =========================

-The Sidre (Simulation data repository) component of Axom provides tools to centralize data management in HPC applications (description, allocation, access, and so forth).
+The Sidre (Simulation data repository) component of Axom provides tools to centralize data management in HPC applications: data description, allocation, access, and so forth.
 Sidre's design grew out of experience with current LLNL applications and requirements identified for new codes to run on future architectures.
 All of these codes must manage data allocation and placement carefully to run efficiently.
 Capabilities in existing codes were typically developed specifically for each code with little regard to sharing.
 In contrast, Sidre is designed from inception to be shared by different applications.
-The goal of Sidre is efficient coordination and sharing of data: across physics packages in integrated applications, and between applications, libraries, and tools that provide, among others, capabilities such as file I/O, in situ visualization and analysis.
+The goal of Sidre is efficient coordination and sharing of data: across physics packages in integrated applications, and between applications that provide capabilities such as file I/O, *in situ* visualization, and analysis.

 Introduction
 -------------